arup-group/pam/README.md

 ```

 ### Developing PAM
-If you plan to make changes to the code then please make use of the following tools to verify the codebase while you
+If you plan to make changes to the code then please make regular use of the following tools to verify the codebase
-make changes:
+while you work:

 - `scripts/code-qa/qa-checks.sh` - run a sensible combination of all the following
 - `pytest` - run the unit test suite